How Do You Investigate Misconduct?

 Understanding the landscape

-Investigating misconduct requires a comprehensive understanding of the legal, regulatory, and cultural landscape in which businesses operate.
+Investigating misconduct requires a clear understanding of the legal, regulatory, and cultural landscape in which businesses operate.
 In Australia, various statutes and regulations govern corporate conduct, including the Corporations Act, the Competition and Consumer Act, and the Australian Securities and Investments Commission (ASIC) guidelines.
-Familiarity with these frameworks is crucial for conducting investigations effectively while ensuring compliance with relevant laws.
+Familiarity with these frameworks is important for conducting investigations effectively while ensuring compliance with relevant laws.

 Establishing a framework